Industrial Chemicals– Possible Carcinogen (IARC 2B)

-Ethylbenzene has been classified by IARC as Group 2B, possibly carcinogenic to humans.
-Available epidemiological studies do not provide adequate evidence of carcinogenicity in humans, however animal studies show an increase in lung and liver cancers in mice and kidney cancers in rats exposed to ethylbenzene.
+Ethylbenzene has been classified by the International Agency for Research on Cancer (IARC) as Group 2B, possibly carcinogenic to humans.
+Available epidemiological studies did not provide adequate evidence of carcinogenicity in humans, however animal studies showed an increase in lung and liver cancers in mice and kidney cancers in rats exposed to ethylbenzene.

-Additionally, short term exposure to high concentrations of ethylbenzene can cause eye and throat irritation.
+Additionally, short term exposure to high concentrations of ethylbenzene can irritate eyes and throat.
 Chronic exposure may also cause haematological effects and damage to the inner ear.

 DSL – high priority substance with greatest potential for exposure

-Ethylbenzene was not included in other Canadian government chemical listings reviewed.[9,15]
+Ethylbenzene was not included in other Canadian government chemical listings reviewed.[20,21]

 Pure ethylbenzene is used almost exclusively as a precursor for styrene production.

-Ethylbenzene is often found in mixed xylene solvents (at up to 25%) which are used in paints, coatings, lacquers, varnishes, adhesives, inks, insecticides, cleaning materials, dyes, perfumes, pharmaceuticals, rubber and plastics.[4,5,12] It is also used as a solvent and in the production of various other chemicals, and is also found in asphalt and naphtha, tobacco products, and gasoline (at up to 15%).
+Ethylbenzene is often found in mixed xylene solvents (at up to 25%) which are used in paints, coatings, lacquers, varnishes, adhesives, inks, insecticides, cleaning materials, dyes, perfumes, pharmaceuticals, rubber, and plastics.[4,5,22] It is also used as a solvent and reagent for making various other chemicals.
+It is found in asphalt and naphtha, tobacco products, and gasoline (at up to 15%).

 Canadian Production and Trade